How to Find a Surrogate Mother: Definitive Guide

 The first thing to do when thinking of starting your surrogacy search is to dive into what the process actually is before learning how to find a surrogate mother.
 A surrogacy process implies that one woman, who is called a surrogate mother or a gestational carrier, carries and gives birth to a baby for another female.

 Because finding a surrogate requires taking care of lots of factors, services or surrogacy agencies can be extremely helpful for intended parents willing to use surrogacy to build their family.
-But independent surrogacy is also possible.
+But independent surrogacy is also possible, it may take more time and additional resources.

-How hard is it to find a surrogate mother?
+Is it hard to find a surrogate mother?

-But it’s still a lot when you have a list of things to consider.
+But it’s still a lot when you have a list of things to consider when you choose surrogate mother.
 For example, each of the following factors plays a huge role in the process:

-While it is a lot of things to think of when looking for a surrogate mother, it may be possible to find the person that matches the criteria in terms of all aspects, including medical, physical and personal.
+While there are a lot of things to think of when looking for a surrogate mother, it may be possible to find a surrogate that matches the criteria in terms of all aspects, including medical, physical, and personal.
+This is an important part of the surrogacy process and can be facilitated through various means, such as independent surrogacy, or by seeking assistance from surrogacy agencies experienced in gestational surrogacy.
+It's a significant step in your surrogacy journey as intended parents, as it involves evaluating prospective surrogates to find the right match for your needs.

 But without the experience, since it is most likely your first time doing it, you’ll face more issues as you go through it, such as legal or medical considerations.
 This is why it is easier and less stressful to rely on a surrogacy agency when looking for a surrogate.